 Life in general and the opportunity we have to use our senses to create, all the good friends that enrich our lives, training and riding horses and my husband who encourages me to paint.
-Gardening, food and wine.
+Horticulture, food and wine.

 Working on anything new?

 I work year round so there is always something new.